© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ripon Minster Close is a scheduled monument protected by Historic England under reference 1003148.
 View the official record →

-Ripon Minster Close is a precinct of medieval origin associated with Ripon Cathedral in North Yorkshire.
+Ripon Minster Close is a precinct surrounding Ripon Cathedral in North Yorkshire, England, which preserves the planned layout of a medieval ecclesiastical community.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003148.

 Ripon Minster Close is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003148.